Last Updated on March 21, 2023 by Lori Walker

 Additionally, the texture of the cookie should be firm and slightly crisp on the outside but still slightly soft in the middle.
 If the cookie is completely soft and doughy, it is likely undercooked.

 Finally, you can take a bite of the cookie and assess if it needs more time in the oven.
+But how long will it take for an oven to cool down?

 Can Undercooked Cookies Make You Sick?